ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/BST.rst.txt

 the root has its right child pointer reassigned to the subtree resulting from its call to the ``deletemax`` method.

-A useful companion method is ``lastNodeHelper`` which returns a pointer to the node containing the maximum value in the subtree.
+A useful companion method is ``largestNode`` which returns a pointer to the node containing the maximum value in the subtree.

 .. codeinclude:: Binary/BST
-   :tag: lastNodeHelper
+   :tag: largestNode

 Now we are ready for the ``removehelp`` method.
 Removing a node with given key value :math:`R` from the BST